-The suggested amendments would also introduce a right for the employer to renounce the non-competition agreement.
-This would allow the employer to serve notice of termination of the non-competition undertaking during the employment relationship in case of, for example, a change of the circumstances of the employer, by observing a notice period corresponding to one-third of the agreed restricted period, but not less than two months.
-However, no unilateral right of serving notice of the non-competition undertaking would exist in case of a resignation served by the employee.
+The amendments to the ECA introduce provisions concerning the right for the employer to renounce the non-competition agreement.
+This allows the employer to serve notice of termination of the non-competition undertaking during the employment relationship in case of, for example, a change of the circumstances of the employer, by observing a notice period corresponding to one-third of the agreed restricted period, but not less than two months.
+However, no unilateral right of serving notice of the non-competition undertaking exists in case of a resignation served by the employee.